Faculty

 Shintaro Chiba, M.D. is an assistant professor at the Texas Tech University Health Sciences Center El Paso Paul L. Foster School of Medicine.
 Dr. Chiba specializes in weight loss surgery, reflux surgery, hernia surgery, minimally invasive general surgery, and robotic surgery.

 Dr. Chiba is board-certified in general surgery.
-He is a member of American College of Surgeons (ACS), Society of American Gastrointestinal and Endoscopic Surgeons (SAGES), and American Society of Metabolic and Bariatric Surgery (ASMBS).
+He is a member of American College of Surgeons (ACS), Society of American Gastrointestonal and Endoscopic Surgeoons (SAGES), and American Society of Metabolic and Bariatric Surgery (ASMBS).
 Dr. Chiba regularly publishes in his field and presents at national meetings.